KristianWB/ItJP_Listing_4_4/README.md

 25-10-2018
 WITT

-Name of projekt is: Hex to digits
+Name of projekt is: Hexdigit to decimals

 No prerequestes other than an IDE (ie. Intellij)